 The structural concept of the house was inspired by small brook bridges typical from this littoral area.
 Rising from the foundation in humid soil, concrete columns support the Steel beans which support the wood frame.

 We tried to make the construction an assembling of parts more than an in loco process, concerning less waste at the building site, more agility and proper use of industrialized materials.

-There are 5 photos in this Iporanga House by Nitsche Arquitectos Associados content.
-Follow the thumbnail below to view all 5 high-res photos.
+There are 5 pictures in this Iporanga House by Nitsche Arquitectos Associados blog post.
+Follow the thumbnail below to view all 5 high-res pictures.

 Browse by Category

 Browse by Keyword